 For the same reasons that it is the Department's policy in civil forfeiture cases to pay state and local taxes even if those tax liabilities accrue after the events giving rise to forfeiture, it is the Department's policy to also pay such taxes in criminal forfeiture cases.
 There is no reason to differentiate.
-Pursuant to delegated authority the chief of AFMLS may authorize the payment of state and local taxes on criminally forfeited real property in the same manner and to the same extent as is authorized for the payment of such taxes on civilly forfeited real property pursuant to the policy set forth supra.
+Pursuant to delegated authority the chief of the Asset Forfeiture and Money Laundering Section (AFMLS) may authorize the payment of state and local taxes on criminally forfeited real property in the same manner and to the same extent as

-90 After the Supreme Court's decision in United States v.
+&lt;sup>90 After the Supreme Court's decision in United States v.
 A Parcel of Land (92 Buena Vista), 507 U.S. 111 (1993), the Office of Legal Counsel (OLC) opined that the United States must pay state and local taxes on civilly forfeited real property because the innocent owner defense then in effect was broad enough to include tax liens that arose after the events giving rise to forfeiture.
-The rationale for the OLC opinion was undermined by CAFRA, which created a uniform innocent owner defense applicable to all civil forfeiture cases, 18 U.S.C. § 983(d).
-In the case of interests acquired after the events giving rise to forfeiture, only bona fide purchasers for value who acquire their interest without knowledge that the property is subject to forfeiture can maintain a meritorious innocent owner defense.
+The rationale for the OLC opinion was undermined by the Civil Asset Forfeiture Reform Act (CAFRA) of 2000, which created a uniform innocent owner defense applicable to all civil forfeiture cases, 18 U.S.C. § 983(d).
+In the case of interests acquired after the events giving rise to forfeiture can maintain a meritorious innocent owner defense.
 18 U.S.C. § 983(d)(3).
 Thus, as a matter of law, taxing authorities that acquire liens after the commission of the offense giving rise to the forfeiture would not be able to recover the value of the liens under section 983(d)(3).
-The OLC opinion is reprinted as Appendix D at D-1.
+The OLC opinion is reprinted as Appendix F.